 Introduction to Matlab Compiler

-    Matlab compiler invokes into the system in three ways: standalone

-    applications, second is excel add-ins, and third is Hadoop packages.
-We

-    can use these features with other users ( group members, suppliers,

-    clients, collaborators, organization, etc.) who may not otherwise need

-    to use Matlab.
-Matlab applications are provided to guide us through the

-    packaging workflow and create a single installer in which we can share.

-    We only need to choose the main Matlab functions into the application,

-    and by clicking on packages, it will automatically create a single

-    installer file.
-Our Matlab program is encrypted in these applications,

-    so intellectual property rights remain protected.
+Matlab compiler invokes into the system in three ways: standalone applications, the second is excel add-ins, and the third is Hadoop packages.
+We can use these features with other users ( group members, suppliers, clients, collaborators, organizations, etc.) who may not need Matlab.
+Matlab applications are provided to guide us through the packaging workflow and create a single installer that we can share.
+We only need to choose the main Matlab functions in the application, and by clicking on packages, it will automatically create a single installer file.
+Our Matlab program is encrypted in these applications, protecting intellectual property rights.

-    We can expand the capability of the compiler by simply adding an SDK

-    compiler for software components and integration with other programming
+We can expand the compiler’s capability by adding an SDK compiler for software components and integration with other programming languages like Clang.

-    languages like clang.
 CPP lang.
-Java.net, etc. These applications use

-    Matlab runtime, the set of shared libraries enables the execution of

-    compiled applications and components.
-Large-scale deployments of Matlab

-    analytics with enterprise applications are supported through the Matlab

-    production servers.
-The command is used to invoke the Matlab compiler is

-    ‘ mcc ’.
-We can issue the command ( mcc ) from the command prompt or the

-    ‘ UNIX ’ or ‘ DOS ’ command line.
+Java.net, etc. These applications use Matlab runtime, and the set of shared libraries enables the execution of compiled applications and components.
+Large-scale deployments of Matlab analytics with enterprise applications are supported through the Matlab production servers.
+The command used to invoke the Matlab compiler is ‘ mcc ’.
+We can issue the command ( mcc ) from the command prompt or the ‘ UNIX ’ or ‘ DOS ’ command line.

-    We can manage multiple Matlab compiler operation that flags to MCC, most

-    of them have only a single-letter name.
-We can consider options

-    separately in the command line.
+We can manage multiple Matlab compiler operations that flags to MCC; most have only a single-letter name.
+We can consider options separately in the command line.

 - mcc -m –n fun

 We can add multiple options by single ‘ – ‘.
 As well as we can define it separately. mcc

 As we took some specific arguments that can not be combined unless we define in the statement: